WTF Learning

 • Dataset: collection of samples used to train or test a model

-• Domain: specific area or field of knowledge from which the dataset is comes
+• Domain: specific area or field of knowledge from which the dataset comes

 • Label/Class: a categorical target associated with a sample in a classification task